alinstein/ComputeCanada-Wiki/README.md

 More information about this can be find [here](https://docs.computecanada.ca/wiki/Job_scheduling_policies)

 For the program that is estimated to take too long to run, therefore, it is highly recommended to save and resume the state parameters and training index on a regular basis.
-This let you to resubmit the job several times with shorter running intervals to avoid waiting too long in the queue.
+This lets you to resubmit the job several times with shorter running intervals to avoid waiting too long in the queue.
 To this end, this [repository](https://github.com/vcg-uvic/compute-canada-goodies) provides a great asset.

 ### Node characteristics
 Each cluster of Compute Canada has its own node characteristics such as the amount of memory or cpu cores available per gpu unit.
 These information can be found on cluster's page on Compute Canada Wiki.
 Fortunately, they are concisely summarized in this [python script](https://github.com/vcg-uvic/compute-canada-goodies/blob/master/python/queue_cc.py).